 The Last Christmas Of JonBenet Ramsey is projected to be in E-book form by early spring of 2014 with national publication in book form shortly thereafter.
-This book is written in documentary style rather than how true crime books are traditionally writen with flourishing metaphors and entertaining nuances, as I believe this case should be presented in a style similiar to what a prosecutor would employ when addressing a jury.
+This book is written in documentary style rather than how true crime books are traditionally written with flourishing metaphors and entertaining nuances, as I believe this book should be presented in a style similiar to what a prosecutor would employ when addressing a jury.

 Following is an overview of this book, a writing that seeks to determine who is responsible for the heretofore unsolved murder of celebrity 6-year-old JonBenet Ramsey that occurred over Christmas night 1996 in Boulder, Colorado

 From the Publisher: There has been no comprehensive in-depth analysis taken from